pharmaR/pharmaR/blogpost.md

 ## How do you validate a system

-Validaiting system usually has the following steps.
+Validaiting a system usually has the following steps.
 1) Generate user, functional, design requirements.
 2) Perform a risk assessment
 2) Generate functional and design specifications.